 Today I’d like to talk about something that as a hard money lender I feel pretty strongly about.
-It is about buying your next flip though a wholesaler.
-First let’s define some terms.
+It is about buying your next flip through a wholesaler.
+First, let’s define some terms.

 Wholesalers work in different ways.
-In some cases they buy a property and then sell it very quickly.
-In majority of cases they never assume the title.
+In some cases, they buy a property and then sell it very quickly.
+In the majority of cases, they never assume the title.
 Instead, they put the property under contract and then assign the contract to the new buyer as quickly as possible.

 Assigning a contract is a pretty simple concept.
 When a wholesaler signs a contract with a seller, he or she includes a clause that allows another buyer to step in and purchase the property without the seller’s permission.
 Most often a wholesaler assigns the contract to another investor who will then fix and flip the property.

 For his services, a wholesales charges a fee that is added to the price negotiated with the seller of the property.
 The fee varies, but typically it ranges between $7,000 – $50,000.
 In essence, you are paying the wholesales to do your marketing, so you can acquire your properties hassle-free.
 And this is where I as hard money lender take issues with wholesaling.

 Three Reasons Hard Money Lenders Are Weary of Wholesalers and You Should Be Too.